federico-razzoli/sql_games/hangman/README.md

 hangman_sql
 ===========

-Hangman game, with ASCII pictures, implemented with MariaDB Stored Procedures... without a particular readon :)
+Hangman game, with ASCII pictures, implemented with MariaDB Stored Procedures... without a particular reason :)

 It can run on Percona Server or Oracle MySQL, but will probably require some small changes, since I may have used MariaDB-specific features.